-Even with continuing changes brought on by the Second Vatican Council of 1962, [the posture of the Catholic Church has changed.]
-It is officially called out in their books of Catechisms and Compendiums.
-Even with all these years the religious community is still divided on this issue of Judgment for suicide.
+Continuing changes brought on by the Second Vatican Council of 1962, has altered the posture of the Catholic Church.
+This is officially called out in their books of Catechisms (doctrines and teachings) and succeeding Compendiums.
+Even with all these years, the religious community is still divided on this issue of Judgment for suicide.

-I have for years struggled finding churches or other help organizations that see ministering to those Left-Behind-By-Suicide as worthy of pursuing.
+I have for years struggled to find churches or other help organizations that see ministering to those Left-Behind-By-Suicide as worthy of pursuing.

-In a select way, I had a core of supporters that included members from that church.
+In a select way, I had a core of supporters that included members of my church.
 Looking back, I often wondered how I survived the days and months of those first years.

 In the beginning, I found myself unable to concentrate, read, or comprehend much of anything for months.
 This slashed deeply into my teaching work.
 The job required me to stay current with all manner of changes and enhancements occurring in my field.
 Fortunately, I had established a reputation within Lucent, after years of contract class assignments.
 Along with Kathleen, Lucent stepped out of normal bounds to assist me in rebuilding in the years that followed.

-I was onsite teaching in their North Andover, MA plant, when the news of Rebecca’s death reached me.
-The night manager jumped thru hoops, when this trauma unfolded.
-For this I am, and will be forever, grateful for the Lucent staff and their kindness and attention in getting me back to St. Louis.
+I was onsite teaching in their North Andover, MA plant when the news of Rebecca’s death reached me.
+The night manager jumped thru hoops when this trauma unfolded.
+For this, I am and will be forever, grateful to the Lucent staff with their kindness and attention in getting me back to St. Louis.

 In the past I would have been prone to answer “no she was not depressed, she just had a hang-nail and did not want to clip it . . . then, are you a total idiot?”
 I learned over time that confrontation is mostly about anger management.
-This is all a compelling reason for face to face support groups and being able to learn and perfect telling your story.
+This is all a compelling reason for face to face support groups and being able to learn and perfect telling your story and anticipate future encounters.